 The lotus is South Asia’s iconic flower.
 The lotus flower was a prominent symbol in ancient history, remaining so today.
-Lotus plants possess a unique structure in its leaves which provide a self-cleaning ability, allowing the flowers to emerge from mud untarnished.
+Lotus plants possess a unique structure in their leaves which provide a self-cleaning ability, allowing the flowers to emerge from mud untarnished.
 This natural trait created symbolic references of the flower as rising out of the mud, untouched by filth.
 The Rgveda first mentions the lotus in a metaphor (RV 5.LXVIII.7-9) where it seems to describe a wish for the safe birth of a child.

 A Shankha is a Conch shell of ritual and religious importance.
 The Shankha is the shell of a large sea snail but in mythology the Shankha is the emblem of Vishnu and is often used as a trumpet.